Skip to main content

 yarn workspace app add @backstage/plugin-signals

-To install the plugin, you have to add the following to your packages/app/src/plugins.ts:
+To install the plugin, add the SignalsDisplay to your app root in packages/app/src/App.tsx:

 If the signals plugin is properly configured, it will be automatically discovered by the notifications plugin and used.